denocris/Advanced-Computer-Architectures-and-Optimizations/Report_Opt_Techs.md

 In particular in what follows we collect timing results which corresponds to $10$ iterations of $100000$ matrix multiplication, $c=a \cdot b$ , of $4 \times 4$ matrices.

-We will measure performances of the following different approach:
+We will measure the performance of the following different approaches:

 - Naive implementation
 - Lapack *cblas_dgemm()*
 - Array notation (AN)
-- Intrinsic approach with AVX
+- Intrinsic with AVX

-In the following paragraphs we describe the different approaches and after that we will discuss the results.
-Before compiling this module are required:
+In the following paragraphs we are going to describe the different approaches and after that we will discuss the performance results.
+Before compiling the code, these modules are required:

 - intel/14.0
 - mkl/11.1